pepkio/pri-top-papers/README.md

 Human-readable summary table with rank, 18-month citation count, on-topic flag, title, journal, publication date, and DOI, plus per-paper detail sections.

+This methodology and the accompanying dataset were developed by [PRI](https://pri.pepkio.com), an open-science initiative supported by [Pepkio](https://pepkio.com), to provide transparent, reproducible, and accessible bibliometric datasets.

 ## License

 [PolyForm Noncommercial License 1.0.0](LICENSE) — free for non-commercial use (personal, educational, research, and other non-commercial purposes).
 Commercial use requires a separate license from the copyright holder.